Ballet, Jazz, Pilates, Explore Dance

 Jazz, Hip Hop

 Claire was born and raised in Regina and began training in music and dance at the age of eight.
 She studied piano and voice as well as trained in ballet, tap, jazz, lyrical, musical theatre, and hip hop at Applause Dance Academy and Saskatchewan Express Musical Theatre Studio.
 After performing with Saskatchewan Express for four seasons, she started teaching and has never looked back.
 Claire’s teaching experiences include choreographing for local theatre, choreographing four musicals for Luther College High School as well as coaching their dance team for seven years, directing the Mini Express and the Expressions, instructing Le Campagnole Italian Dancers, and teaching hip hop, musical theatre, and jazz at both Saskatchewan Express and Youth Ballet.
 Claire currently holds her coaching and judging certification from the Saskatchewan Cheerleading Association, Zumba Certification, and a BA in Psychology from the University of Regina.
-Claire is currently a student at the University of Regina completing her degree in Education.
+Claire is a teacher with Regina Public Schools.

 Lauren began dancing at the age of four at Myers Dance Centre and Class Act Performing Arts Studios.
 She has studied ballet, tap, jazz, modern, and contemporary.
 Lauren has a Degree in Arts Education from the University of Regina and is currently teaching in Regina Public Schools.
 She also holds an Enriched Performing Arts Diploma from The Canadian College of Performing Arts, in Victoria, where she studied dance, voice, physical theatre, acting, and screen acting.
 Lauren has performed with The Victoria Symphony, The Royal Winnipeg Ballet’s Sleeping Beauty, and The Moscow Ballet’s Swan Lake when they came to Regina.
 Lauren has taught ballet, pointe, jazz, and lyrical at Saskatchewan Express Musical Theatre Studio and with the Silton Silhouettes.
 She has also performed with Saskatchewan Express and is currently involved in community theatre.
 Her latest roles have been in ensemble for Sterling Production’s Rock of Ages and as a dancer in Regina Summer Stage’s production of Footloose.